-- As English is the language of instruction, applicants must demonstrate a satisfactory level of English proficiency.
+- As English is the language of instruction, applicants must demonstrate proficiency in English.
 Dispensation may be granted for students with English as an Additional Language (EAL).
 Previous school reports or a non-verbal standardised test score will need to establish that the student will be able to successfully access the curriculum within a reasonable time.
 Parents will need to demonstrate a commitment to supporting English at home and, if necessary, agree to pay for EAL intensive support at school.

-- Students should have a record of commitment to learning and good behaviour at school (as evidenced by school reports including attendance records).
+- Students should have a record of commitment to learning.

 - ICHK is a community school.
 Parents should be supportive of their children’s education and be willing to become involved in the life and ethos of the school.

-- Students with learning needs may be admitted if the College believes that their needs can be met by the school’s Educational Support programmes and the student can be placed in a mainstream classroom without jeopardizing the education of other students.
-If the school is of the view that additional teaching support will be required then parents will be asked to pay for these extra costs (A conditional offer will be made in these circumstances).
+- Students with learning needs may be admitted if the school believes that their needs can be met by the school’s Educational Support programmes and the student can be placed in a mainstream classroom without unduly impacting on the education of other students.
+If the school is of the view that additional teaching support will be required, then parents will be asked to pay for these additional costs.
+(A conditional offer will be made in these circumstances).

-- Any initial placement is tentative, and the school may either advise a change of grade level or class after the student’s abilities have been assessed or, in certain circumstances, may withdraw the placement.
+- Any initial placement is tentative, and the school may either advise a change of grade level or class after the student’s learning profile have been assessed or, in certain circumstances, may withdraw the placement.